Configure MQTT broker diagnostics settings

 topic.
 Don't publish or subscribe to diagnostic probe topics that start with azedge/dmqtt/selftest

 .
-Publishing or subscribing to these topics might affect the probe or self-test checks resulting in invalid results.
+Publishing or subscribing to these topics might affect the probe or self-test checks and result in invalid results.
 Invalid results might be listed in diagnostic probe logs, metrics, or dashboards.
-For example, you might see the issue Path verification failed for probe event with operation type 'Publish' in the diagnostics-probe logs.
-For more information, see Known Issues.
+For example, you might see the issue "Path verification failed for probe event with operation type 'Publish'" in the diagnostics-probe logs.
+For more information, see Known issues.

 Change diagnostics settings

 In most scenarios, the default diagnostics settings are sufficient.
-To override default diagnostics settings for MQTT broker, edit the diagnostics
+To override default diagnostics settings for the MQTT broker, edit the diagnostics

 command.